 DOG RESOLUTION #1: INCLUDE YOUR DOG IN YOUR EXERCISE ROUTINE

 Just like us, dogs suffer from overeating and poor diets.
-That diet rich in table scraps is not a healthy one and can cause problems such as pancreatitis and obesity.
+That diet rich in table scraps is not healthy and can cause problems such as pancreatitis and obesity.
 Skin, muscle tone, and coat problems can reflect a dog’s poor diet.
 Vow this year to read the label on your dog’s dog food and include the treats you give your dog in their dietary requirements.
 Talk with your veterinarian or pet store staff to understand what makes a quality dog food.
-You may pay a bit more, but overall your dog will be better off.
+You may pay a bit more, but your dog will be better off overall.

 DOG RESOLUTION #3: MAINTAIN YOUR DOG’S ENVIRONMENT

 No one likes to live in clutter and filth, so why allow this to happen with your furry friend?
 It is important to remember to maintain their space as you clean the rest of your house.
 Pick up all the toys, and throw away those that have become worn and discarded.
 For the remaining ones, good washing should be the next step.
 Perhaps a visit to the local pet store for a few new ones would be a fun trip for everyone.
 Think about the last time you scrubbed the food and water bowls, and get that chore out of the way.
 Either wash or air out your dog’s favorite bedding.
 If the bedding holds cedar chips, remember to change them also.
 Check your dog’s leashes and collars.
 If there is a worn or frayed area, it is time to replace this equipment.
 By spending time this year maintaining your dog’s environment, you can address health problems such as skin infections and the spread of disease.